marios-zindilis/website-sources/posts/samba-security-options/index.md

 ---
 title: Samba security Options
-Description: Options for the security setting of Samba
+description: Options for the security setting of Samba
 first-published: 2013-10-25
 last-modified: 2013-11-23
 ---